ivanbadthings/ivanbadthings/README.md

   m- im an ivan (bad things) yumeshipper mirror sharingw

+  alsoo im trigender

+  use pronouns he / she / it on me, or u can use they if u want idc use whatever u want

   ok im lazy idk what to put here so cya

   im always on pony town on the server Safe Spanish/Portuguese